KBNLresearch/xs4all-resources/doc/notes-liesbets-atelier.md

 Ga naar de toilet</a></B>
 ```

-Target point to external domain that doesn't exist anymore.
+URL points to external domain that doesn't exist anymore.
 Changed this to local file:

 ```
 <B><A HREF="toilet.html">
 Ga naar de toilet</a></B>
 ```

-Likewise for "e-start.html" (with target "e-toilet.html").
+Likewise for "e-start.html" (with URL "e-toilet.html").

 ## Image map index page